...

 The above set of sound-syllables are not having any harmony for the native.
 These syllables should be avoided to name any thing related to the native.

-As told earlier too, the initial letter of your son's name should normally begin with 'YEE', which represents his Moon rashi-nakshatra ['Jyeshtha' pada-3].
-However, you may also choose other sound syllables from the group of syllables having the utmost harmony with his birth star (listed above).
-I have a database of more than 10,000 Hindu names along with an elaborate computer program to select appropriate names with utmost accuracy, which fulfills all desired astro-numerological parameters (discussed in main report) for the new born baby.
-A detailed suggested name report on various suggested Hindu names is annexed herewith.
+I have a database of more than 13,000 Hindu names along with an elaborate computer program to select appropriate names with utmost accuracy, which fulfills all desired astro-numerological parameters (discussed in main analytical report) for the child.
+A detailed suggested name report on various suggested Hindu names is also annexed herewith.

 Shyam S Kansal